 - Councillor Led initiatives- these can only be submitted by Area Board Councillors to enable Area Boards to tackle local projects which have been initiated by the community to meet local priorities.
 It is not used to fill gaps where there are service shortfalls or where it is possible for the matter to be resolved through use of the community funding scheme.

-- Speak with your local Community Engagement Manager (CEM) and local Wiltshire Councillor regarding your project.
+- Speak with your local Strategic Engagement and Partnership Manager (SEPM) and local Wiltshire Councillor regarding your project.